ibm-cloud-docs/speech-to-text/input.md

     -   Omit the `base_model_version` parameter to use the latest version of the base model to which the custom model is upgraded.
 For example, if the custom model is upgraded to the latest version of the base model, the service uses the latest versions of the base and custom models.
     -   Specify the `base_model_version` parameter to use the specified versions of both the base and custom models.

 The parameter is intended for use with custom models.
 Therefore, you can learn about the available versions of a base model only by listing information about a custom model that is based on it.

+-   For more information about upgrading custom models, see [Upgrading custom models](/docs/services/speech-to-text/custom-upgrade.html).
-For more information about upgrading custom models and about using different versions of base and custom models for speech recognition, see [Upgrading custom models](/docs/services/speech-to-text/custom-upgrade.html).
-See especially [Making recognition requests with upgraded custom models](/docs/services/speech-to-text/custom-upgrade.html#upgradeRecognition).
+-   For more information about using different versions of base and custom models for speech recognition, see [Making recognition requests with upgraded custom models](/docs/services/speech-to-text/custom-upgrade.html#upgradeRecognition).

 ## Audio transmission
 {: #transmission}